What Are Some Common Cat Illnesses?

 Upper Respiratory Infections

-They can transmit this virus to other cats the same way, or by sneezing or coughing.
+They can transmit this virus to other cats in the same way, or by sneezing or coughing.
 It can also be passed during grooming.

 - Gagging, drooling